 There are a few different ways to handle your 401(k) rollover in Edwardsville, IL, and oftentimes it takes trustworthy financial planning and a savvy financial advisor to know how to best deal with your savings.
 Correct Capital is a privately owned firm with fiduciary advisors.
 This means our only concern is making sure your financial future and planning needs are met.
 Our business is built on trust and your belief that we’ll do what’s best for you.
 We offer unbiased, expert advice, that we give free of the conflict of interest that can occur with public shareholders or parent company relationships.
 Call us today at 314-930-401K or contact us online to learn more about 401(k) rollover options in Edwardsville, IL.

 In general, you have four options to consider when considering a 401(k) rollover.

-If you have company stock in your previous 401(k) portfolio, you may have special financial planning needs when rolling over your 401(k) to a new employer.
-The 401(k) plan with your new employer may also contain higher fees or less diverse investment options.
-A trustworthy financial advisor will help you decide if your personal needs dictate that 401(k) rollover or keeping your funds in your previous plan is best for you.
+If the benefits with your previous 401(k) included company stock, you may require special financial planning needs when rolling over your 401(k) to a new employer.
+The 401(k) plan with your new employer may not contain all the benefits of your previous one.
+A trustworthy financial advisor will help you decide if you should stick with your previous plan or roll over your 401(k) to your new employer.

-3. Open a Rollover IRA.
+3. Open a Rollover IRA

-While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you would be “converting” pre-tax money into after-tax money.
+While you may roll pre-tax money from your 401(k) plan into a Roth IRA, you will pay taxes on the amount received into a Roth IRA as you are “converting” pre-tax money into after-tax money.

 4. Cash Out.